aibota1016/DS-Assignment/README.md

-- Note: rename vehicle2.png to vehicle.png, depot1.png to depot.png, I don't know how to rename the file
+- Note: rename vehicle2.png to vehicle.png, depot1.png to depot.png, I don't know how to rename the file on github